Key takeaways

 An e-commerce metric is a set of numbers that indicate how well your online store is doing.

-Tracking metrics regularly helps you detect areas for improvement and make more informed decisions.
-These metrics can, in turn, give you a complete picture of your store’s performance – from the number of sales to the average value of all purchases.
+Tracking metrics regularly helps you detect areas for improvement and make data-driven decisions.
+These metrics can, in turn, give you a complete picture of your store’s performance – from the number of sales, conversion rate, and customer satisfaction to the cart abandonment, return rate, and average value of all purchases.

-Simply put, with this knowledge, you’ll have a better idea of where to start strategizing for success.
+Simply put, with this knowledge, you’ll have a better idea of where to start strategizing for success and avoid pitfalls like high churn rates and cart abandonment.

-And remember, data is the only way to determine marketing performance.
+And remember, customer data in e-commerce is the only way to determine the performance of your marketing strategy.
 Without it, you can’t test different hypotheses.

 How often should I monitor my e-commerce metrics?